redox-os/book/src/porting-applications.md

 #### Cross-Compilation

-- All recipes must use our cross-compilers, a Cookbook [template](#templates) does this automatically but it's not always possible, study the build system of your program or library to find these options or patch the configuration files.
+- All recipes must use our cross-compilers, a Cookbook [template](#templates) does this automatically but it's not always possible, study the build system of your application or library to find these options or patch the configuration files.
 - Don't hardcode the CPU architecture on the recipe script (this would break the multi-arch support).

 #### Tarballs